hemantseth0210/design-patterns/README.md

 - Abstraction should not depend on details.
 Details should depend on abstraction.

 ## Factory Method
-The Factory Method patterns defines an interface for creating an object, but lets the subclasses decide which class to instantiate.
+The Factory Method pattern defines an interface for creating an object, but lets the subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses.

 ![](diagrams/FactoryMethod.JPG)